-White to off white, oval, biconvex, debossed 'L 64' and break line on one side and plain on the other side
+Yellow coloured, oval, biconvex, debossed 'L 65' and break line on one side and plain on the other side.

 4. CLINICAL PARTICULARS

 4.1 Therapeutic indications

 Levetiracetam is indicated as monotherapy in the treatment of partial onset seizures with or without secondary generalisation in adults and adolescents from 16 years of age with newly diagnosed epilepsy.